floooh/floooh.github.io/_posts/2023-11-11-emscripten-ide.md

 ...next lets make debugging work!

-Create `.vscode/launch.json` file like this:
+Create a `.vscode/launch.json` file like this:

 ```json
 {